MattThurling/cc/README.md

 `docker-compose up`

-This should multistage build the app, as specified in Dockerfile, create a tiny image and launch it along with the a standard Mongo container.
+This should multistage build the app, as specified in Dockerfile, create a tiny image and launch it along with a standard Mongo container.

 To check both containers are running, run: